Chris-Cruz08/Fine_tuned-Agentic_RAG-Research-Assistant-Complete/README.md

 ## Limitations and Future Directions

 - **Repeated-list generation failure**: on at least one tested question, the model's answer degenerated into the same list of items repeated multiple times, likely due to greedy decoding (`do_sample=False`, used for reproducible benchmarking) on a longer generation.
 A `repetition_penalty` parameter would likely fix this and is a planned tune.
 - **Fine-tuned model's terseness bias**: the model tends toward short, factual answers even when explicitly prompted for more detail - likely inherited from concise Q&A pairs in the fine-tuning dataset.
 This occasionally under-utilizes available context (visible in the Context Precision = 0.0 result above).
-Worth revisiting with more varied-length training examples in Part 1.
+Worth revisiting with more varied-length training examples in Part 1 which was the fine tuning the RAG brain.
 - **Hosted judge non-determinism**: Groq's `gpt-oss-120b`, even at `temperature=0`, doesn't guarantee fully deterministic scoring across runs (a known characteristic of batched inference on most hosted LLM APIs, including OpenAI).
 Generation metric numbers above are representative, not exact-reproducible to the decimal.
 - **Retrieval metrics require a hand-built benchmark**: MRR/nDCG/Precision/Recall can't be computed on arbitrary live questions without ground-truth relevance labels.
 A future version could use LLM-as-judge relevance labeling to generate a larger, less manually-curated benchmark set automatically.
 - **Docker + Linux triton/dynamo bug**: documented above; needs one more round of debugging (likely an exact `transformers` version pin) before the containerized deployment path is fully solid.